Bully (band): Background

+Following the release of the album, both Lazarus and Parker departed the band – leaving Bognanno as Bully's only member.
+After some deliberation, Bognanno ultimately opted to continue performing under the moniker.
 On May 1, 2020, Bully released covers of Nirvana's "About a Girl" and Orville Peck's "Turn to Hate".
 Of the "About a Girl" cover, Rolling Stone stated "Hearing the Nashville band cover Nirvana is almost too obvious—but, good God, is it glorious.
 Their spin on 1989's 'About a Girl' strikes a perfect balance of raw and melodic, without ever sounding like the output of a cover band...Still, it's not just a skilled copy of a classic."
 As for her take on "Turn to Hate", Stereogum wrote "A song that sounds incredible in Bully's rocket-fueled garage rock style."
 Paste concurred that "Bully's rendition is possibly even better than the original with its incredibly anthemic chorus."

 On June 11, 2020, Bully announced their third record Sugaregg, which was released by Sub Pop on August 21, 2020.
 Bognanno paid homage to Chumbawamba's 1997 song "Tubthumping" when writing the single "Where to Start", which was met with positive reception.
 On the album's second single "Every Tradition", Bognanno addresses society's expectations for women, while also targeting a specific unnamed individual.
-In an interview with the New York Times published on August 18, 2020, Bognanno discussed the record, as well her bipolar II disorder as well as the experience of Sugaregg being her first solo project.
+In an interview with the New York Times published on August 18, 2020, Bognanno discussed the record, her bipolar II disorder, and the experience of Sugaregg being her first solo project.

+In January 2023, it was announced that Bully would be supporting the Pixies, along with Franz Ferdinand, for some June dates during the second leg of their 2023 US Tour.
+The following month, on February 15, 2023, Bully released their first single in nearly three years: "Lose You", featuring Soccer Mommy.
+On March 21, 2023, Bully released the single "Days Move Slow" and announced their fourth studio album, Lucky for You, which was released on June 2, 2023.